-Each year Relias celebrates National Nurses Week, which is usually scheduled to begin May 6 and end on May 12, Florence Nightingale’s birthday.
-This year, however, is different with the COVID-19 pandemic accompanying the celebration.
+Each year Relias celebrates National Nurses Week, which usually begins on May 6 and ends on May 12, Florence Nightingale’s birthday.
+This year, like 2021’s National Nurses Week, is different with the COVID-19 pandemic accompanying the celebration.

 Like never before, the world can see how much nurses do to make a difference.
-Nurses are committed to caring for people in their hour of need and showing compassion for patients and their families during that time.
+Nurses care for people in their hour of need and show compassion for patients and their families during that time.

 Nurses have served a critical role throughout history, as Florence Nightingale demonstrated in caring for soldiers during the Crimean War.
 She managed to decrease the death rates from diseases such as typhus, cholera, and dysentery while also focusing on improving the environment of care.

 Nightingale would be proud to know that her legacy continues to live on in America and across the world.
-Nurses can be trusted to bring their expertise and come to the aid of patients, families, and caregivers when they are needed most.
+We trust nurses to bring their expertise and come to the aid of patients, families, and caregivers when we need them most.

 A Reputation for Ethics and Fortitude

 In a recent Gallup poll, Americans rated nurses’ honesty and ethics as the highest among a list of professions.
-In fact, nurses have ranked the highest in this poll for 18 years and running.
+In fact, nurses have ranked the highest in this poll for 20 years running.

-This year, however, we celebrate nurses who are on the front lines of a pandemic.
-Even in this climate, nurses can be trusted to be responsive to their call of duty.
+This year for National Nurses Week, we are celebrating nurses who have been on the front lines of the pandemic since 2020.
+Even in this climate, we trust nurses to be responsive to their call of duty.

 Today and every day, nurses are providing vital care with compassion and dedication.
 With passion and commitment, they respond with action to make a difference.
 In this unprecedented crisis, nurses have stepped up and stepped forward in selfless service and devotion to the well-being of patients, families, and communities.

 Nurses are resilient in their call of duty, persevering and performing effectively for the well-being of patients, their families, and their communities in the midst of crisis.
-Nurses have the innate ability to navigate challenges—adapting to limited resources, working long hours, and continuing to innovate even during a global pandemic—to ensure their patients receive excellent care.
+They have the innate ability to navigate challenges — adapting to limited resources, working long hours, and continuing to innovate even during a global pandemic — to ensure their patients receive excellent care.

 Nurses are bravely leading the front lines as well as working behind the scenes every day to comfort patients and their families in their time of need.
 Nightingale applauded those qualities, saying, “How very little can be done under the spirit of fear.
 I am of certain convinced that the greatest heroes are those who do their duty in the daily grind of domestic affairs whilst the world whirls as a maddening dreidel.”

-Today, nurses are often tasked with caring for higher acuity patients with the goal of making a difference.
-In times of crisis, their ideal aspirations may seem to be lost while working tirelessly to save patients.
+Today, nurses must often care for higher acuity patients with the goal of making a difference.
+In times of crisis, their ideal aspirations may seem lost while working tirelessly to save patients.
 It is especially important during this time to recognize their outstanding work and devotion to a profession that is making a difference.

 Showing Appreciation, Providing Support